tracyphasespace/kingdon/README.md

 - **Performance Optimization**: Smarter caching and more efficient implementation of core operations
 - **New Convenience Methods**: Added intuitive factory methods for common geometric entities
 - **Type Annotations**: Extensive typing for better IDE support and code validation
+- ****Changed Tests**: Force tests to go through API instead of direct calls to script - Focus on users not developers

 ## Installation